ReezanSaleem/BookManagementBasicCrud/Readme.md

-This is just a basic crud application done using SpringMVC
+This is just a basic crud application done using SpringMVC!